Xsysstar/Nerds.Library/README.md

 ### Further improvements

 - Implement pagination in the API.
+- Implement Equals, GetHashCode, ToString (e.g., using [Fody](https://github.com/Fody/Fody))
-- Do not reuse domain classes in API layer.
+- (If still there) Do not reuse domain classes in API layer.